For Swiss Companies

 No fiscal representative required

 Swiss companies do not need a fiscal representative in Germany for standard VAT compliance.
-A licensed Steuerberater is sufficient under §3 StBerG.
+A licensed tax advisor is sufficient under §3 StBerG.
 This is worth emphasizing because Switzerland's own VAT regime has specific fiscal-rep rules in certain cross-border scenarios, which leads some sellers to assume Germany reciprocates.
 It does not.

 Finanzamt Konstanz: the office for Swiss companies